madhusomethingg/content-marketing-automation/README.md

 ## Limitations

-I want to be honest about the limits here instead of overselling it.

 The acquisition lift and engagement labels are simulated, as I explained above.
 This is a demonstration of the methodology, not a validated production model.
 Getting this to production means swapping in real UA outcome data and a real ad platform engagement feed.

 There are only 6 genre groups for the artist ranker, which means that model's generalization is being measured on a pretty small number of held out queries.
 Going to subgenre level grouping, or adding cross genre features, would give a more robust evaluation.